kaihendry/rpi-webp-timelapse/README.md

 I'm leveraging Archlinux-Arm, hence systemd is used to maintain services.

-* camera.service is very stupid and assumes snapshot.sh takes a few seconds, which it does.
+* camera.service is very stupid and assumes snapshot.sh takes a few seconds, which it does due to the compression from JPEG to WEBP.
 This currently generates about 1GB of compressed data a day.

-* snapshot.sh - I'm using the WEBP image format since it keeps file sizes low.
+* snapshot.sh - Using the WEBP image format since it keeps file sizes low.

 * httpd - [darkhttpd](http://unix4lyfe.org/darkhttpd/) seems like the sanest httpd on Archlinux

 Thought: `python -m http.server` might be saner/easier.

-However it needs some extramime information to serve the webp with the correct content type.
+However it needs some `extramime` information to serve the webp with the correct content type.

 * webp2mp4.sh - turns WEBP into an MP4, demo: <http://mp4.dabase.com/2014-06-14-2.mp4>
+	* This turns about 1GB of image data to about a 100M MP4
+	* However `ffmpeg` cannot be run on a rpi.
+It needs a powerful machine with a lot of memory :/

 ## How I move WEBP images off the rpi camera